Bank of Nature is a design initiative

 Conflicts of interest

-Exposing today’s now
+Exposing today’s decisions

 to future legal claims